Copywriter vs. Content Writer: The Difference Explained in 10 Examples

-Typeform is a great example of content writing using real customers to tell a story.
+Typeform is a great example of content writing using real customers to tell a story:

 Copywriting persuades your audience to say yes to your offer

-- Guides the prospect through the buyer journey
+3. Copywriters guide the prospect through the buyer journey

-- Is measured by conversions and increase in revenue
+4. Copywriting is measured by conversions and increase in revenue

-- Includes ads, product descriptions, websites and emails
+5. Copywriting includes ads, product descriptions, websites and emails

-If you’re new to copywriting don’t fret.
+If you’re new to copywriting, don’t fret.
 This tutorial will outline the three steps to writing effective conversion copy.

 In order to call yourself a copywriter, you need to understand the psychological and emotional triggers, sales and persuasion techniques – and the best formulas to lay it all out.